Theme Park Queue - 10 Course Points

 In the main project folder, there exists a “test” folder next to the “src” folder.
 This contains a JUnit test class, which can run and test pieces of your code.
 To compile and run these tests, you must install the Test Runner extension.
 See the Programming FAQ for more info on VScode extensions.

-The two tests are for enqueue() and dequeue(), and you must fill these tests in.
+The two tests are for enqueue() and dequeue(), and you fill these tests in.
 Once you do, remove the fail() statements at the bottom and run.

 You are provided with a premade JUnit test class for ThemeParkQueue.
 You can finish writing the test methods, by using JUnit test methods (assertTrue(), assertFalse(), assertEquals()) in order to test your code.